taikedz/handy-scripts/projects/secure-dir/README.md

 secdir
 ===

-Manage, Mount and Unmount EncFS encrypted directory
+Manage, Mount and Unmount encrypted directories

-Requires EncFS and Linux (bash and GNU tools)
+Requires EncFS or CryFS and Linux (bash and GNU tools).
+Extensible to other directory encryption tools.

-You can view this help in any HTML viewer by running:

-	secdir --help | markdown > /tmp/secdirhelp && $htmlviewer /tmp/secdirhelp

-Or see the latest release documentation at [the secdir main page](https://github.com/taikedz/handy-scripts/tree/master/projects/secure-dir)

 ## Usage